-Pursuant to Rule 9(d) of the Rules of the United States Court of Appeals for the Sixth Circuit, the appellant, Dorothy Floyd, respectfully requests oral argument in this case.
-The case involves novel and important issues.
+Pursuant to Rule 9(d) of the Rules of the United States

+Court of Appeals for the Sixth Circuit, the appellant, Dorothy case involves novel and important issues.
 The Court must interpret newly enacted federal legislation and may have to gauge the legislation's constitutionality.
-The Court's decision also is likely to have far-reaching impact on all indigent nonprisoner litigants.
+The Court's decision also is likely to have far-reaching impact on all indigent non prisoner litigants.